Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up. Galatians 6:9 (N.I.V.)

 KFC – Kindness, Fellowship, Confidence

 Kindness, Fellowship and Confidence or ‘KFC’ is the acronym used in school to frame the Christian character and virtues of the Stanhope Barrington C of E Primary School community.
 Through a variety of assemblies and lessons, each term will have a focus on one of these virtues.
 Special thanks goes to Judith Ingwersen for creating these three unique drawings that use the core quality words from each of the three themes in place of lines.
 Judith is an artist from Canada and is part of our school community as a grandmother to two of our pupils.

 Autumn Term – Kindness

-This Autumn, the children will be introduced to the qualities of Kindness, including: being generous, forgiving, tolerant, compassionate, caring, thoughtful, supportive, gentle and grateful.
+This Autumn, the children will be introduced to the qualities of ‘Kindness‘, including: being generous, forgiving, tolerant, compassionate, caring, thoughtful, supportive, gentle and grateful.

-Look closely, every line in this drawing is a word related to our Autumn theme of ‘Kindness’.
+Look closely, every line in this drawing is a word related to our Autumn theme of ‘Kindness‘.
 At Stanhope Barrington C of E Primary School, we strive to ensure that each pupil develops these important core qualities.

 Spring Term – Fellowship

-The Spring term will focus on Fellowship and will include lessons on being community-minded, family orientated, respectful, co-operative, morally brave, dependable, loyal and trustworthy.
+The Spring term will focus on ‘Fellowship‘ and will include lessons on being community-minded, family orientated, respectful, co-operative, morally brave, dependable, loyal and trustworthy.

 Summer Term – Confidence

-In the Summer term, Confidence will be the theme and will include lessons on being resilient, responsible, committed, determined, resourceful, creative, inquisitive, honest, imaginative, diligent and optimistic.
+In the Summer term, ‘Confidence‘ will be the theme and will include lessons on being resilient, responsible, committed, determined, resourceful, creative, inquisitive, honest, imaginative, diligent and optimistic.

 The children will be given opportunities to apply what they are learning within the school context and beyond, for example by joining a Pupil Voice group (i.e. Buddies) or simply by looking after each other on the playground and showing respect in class.
 The staff and Governors will also model these virtues and, as a result, will continue to develop the Christian character of Stanhope Barrington C of E Primary School community.